proatgram/Obsidian-Vault-Backup/Untitled.md

-So I have come up with a little assignment / project thing for you all to try to make to get a hang of the language, I might do more
+So I have come up with a little assignment / project thing for you all to try to make to get a hang of the language.
+The assignment is.......
+To make a function that takes in three integers (`int`) and to return the three numbers passed into the function together, and then return the result as an `int`.
+Feel free to ask questions in this room or to DM me with questions.
+Though